Associate degree: France

 For many decades, a diploma comparable to an associate degree was considered a very adequate degree for those willing to work as qualified technicians.
 Yet as the general population spends an increasing amount of time studying, they are no longer as attractive to students who wish to distinguish themselves.
 In 2021, the Diplôme Universitaire de Technologie (DUT) was reframed as an intermediate degree, part of a three-year curriculum now referred to as BUT.
 Prior to the reform of 2006, universities awarded a two-year diploma called DEUG, the purpose of which was also to help the student pursue studies in a field that differed from what was initially intended.
 The degree was considered a 'stepping stone' to the completion of a bachelor's degree.
 Aside from the Brevet de Technicien Supérieur (BTS) which remains relevant in many fields for which long academic studies are not deemed crucial and for which young professionals are in demand, degrees comparable to an associate degree are gradually being phased out, although their legitimacy remains in theory (but not always in practice) unchanged for those who were awarded one in the past.

 Norway

 A two-year education on the BA-level is called høgskolekandidat, translated as "university college graduate".
 Only a few professions require 120 ECTS, such as a piano tuner or driving instructor.

+Spain

+In Spain, Formación profesional includes post-secondary short-cycle qualifications such as ciclos formativos de grado superior, which combine classroom learning with practical training and lead to the title of Técnico Superior.
+These programs can provide access to university studies and may also be recognized for credit within higher education.